Wang Mi: Liu Bogen's rebellion

 During the War of the Eight Princes in April 306, the Prefect of Jian County (near Longkou, Shandong), Liu Bogen staged a revolt in Donglai.
 Hearing this, Wang Mi brought his followers along with him to join the rebellion and was appointed as Bogen's Chief Clerk.
 The rebels invaded the capital of Qingzhou in Linzi and the commander of Qingzhou, Sima Lue sent Liu Tun to quell the rebellion.
 However, the rebels defeated Tun and Sima Lue was forced out of Qingzhou.

 Despite the rebellion's initial success, it fell apart later that year with the intervention of the Youzhou warlord Wang Jun.
 In the wake of Sima Lue's defeat, Wang Jun attacked Liu Bogen to aid Lue in recovering his territories.
 Bogen was killed in battle and Wang Mi decided to lead the remaining forces to the small islets in the east.
 However, on his way, he was intercepted and defeated by Gou Chun.
 Wang Mi survived the attack and fled to Mount Zhangguang (in present-day Pingdu, Shandong) to become a bandit.

 As a bandit leader

 Invasion of Qingzhou and Xuzhou

 During his time as an bandit, Wang Mi led many raids in Qingzhou against its people.
 His notoriety earned him the name "Flying Leopard (飛豹)" by locals.
 In March or April 307, Wang Mi invaded Qingzhou and Xuzhou.
 He declared himself Grand General Who Conquers the East and executed any official he could find.
-The emperor's regent, Sima Yue, sent Ju Xian to repel Wang Mi but Wang defeated and killed him.
+Emperor Huai's regent, Sima Yue, sent Ju Xian to repel Wang Mi but Wang defeated and killed him.
 The Inspector of Yanzhou, Gou Xi, was then sent instead and Wang Mi's forces were routed.